zachmohammed/P5.Create/README.md

 You can see the game I created using this libary [on my website] as part of my games development unit coursework.

+## Why pick P5.Create

+### Simplicity

+Compared to other libarys for P5.js P5.Create is easy to understand and doesn't require you to learn too much of a particular syntax, meaning you could easily pick up P5.js.

+### Efficiency

+P5.Create is efficient in the examples the well known dinosaur game has been created using P5.Create and an alternative solution.
+The game using P5.Create was 44 lines shorter!

 ## Development